Yandex Cloud

 annotation: <key>=<value>,<key>=<value>,<key>=<value>

 You can map one key to multiple values.
-For example, to add a noarchive,nofollow,noindex X-Robots response header, write the annotation as follows:
+For example, to add an X-Robots response header with the noarchive,nofollow,noindex value, write the annotation as follows:

 ingress.alb.yc.io/modify-header-response-replace: X-Robots-Tag=noarchive,X-Robots-Tag=nofollow,X-Robots-Tag=noindex

-For more information on annotations, see the relevant Kubernetes article.
+For more information on annotations, see this Kubernetes guide.

 You can add the following annotations to ObjectMeta: